Turbo-compound engine: Concept

-Most piston engines have a hot exhaust that still contains considerable undeveloped energy that could be used for propulsion if extracted.
+Most piston engines produce a hot exhaust that still contains considerable undeveloped energy that could be used for propulsion if extracted.
 A turbine is often used to extract energy from such a stream of gases.
 A conventional gas turbine is fed high-pressure, high-velocity air, extracts energy from it, and leaves as a lower-pressure, slower-moving stream.
 This action has the side-effect of increasing the upstream pressure, which makes it undesirable for use with a piston engine as it increases the back-pressure in the engine, which decreases scavenging of the exhaust gas from the cylinders and thereby lowers the efficiency of the piston portion of a compound engine.

 Through the late 1930s and early 1940s one solution to this problem was the introduction of "jet stack" exhaust manifolds.
-These were simply short sections of metal pipe attached to the exhaust ports, shaped so that they would interact with the airstream to produce a jet of air that produced forward thrust.
+These were simply short sections of metal pipe attached to the exhaust ports, shaped so that they would produce a jet of air that produced forward thrust.
 Another World War II introduction was the use of the Meredith effect to recover heat from the radiator system to provide additional thrust.

 By the late-war era, turbine development had improved dramatically and led to a new turbine design known as the "blowdown turbine" or "power-recovery turbine".
 This design extracts energy from the momentum of the moving exhaust, but does not appreciably increase back-pressure.
 This means it does not have the undesirable effects of conventional designs when connected to the exhaust of a piston engine, and a number of manufacturers began studying the design.